Orchid's Tangy Cool Noodles

 When my children were little, I was always on the look-out for easy recipes that would please all three of their palates, as well as the grown-ups.
 I wanted easy and I wanted to find recipes that could be made ahead.
 Not only does Orchid’s Tangly Cold Noodles fit that description, it is also a recipe that can feed a crowd so it’s perfect at a barbecue or brunch.

 This recipe originated from Barbara Tropp in her inimitable book, “The Modern Art of Chinese Cooking”.
 While she is no longer with us, she was a master of technique and skill when it came to Chinese cooking.
 Her original recipe called for some ingredients that were a little tricky to find, so I modified it using typical pantry staples.
 I don’t believe it has suffered at all by making those adjustments.

 One thing that I get asked a lot is whether you should rinse pasta after its cooked.
 I say definitely NOT, except with this recipe!
 Ha!
 By rinsing, you remove the starch that provides the sauce an opportunity to adhere to the pasta.
 But, when you are making a cold pasta dish, rinsing is just fine!
 And, with a master like Barbara Tropp condoning it, who am I to question it?

-This pasta is a delicious accompaniment to anything with an Asian flair: salmon teriyaki, my FPK Chicken Marinade, Fast Fire Flank Steak (recipe coming soon).
+This pasta is a delicious accompaniment to anything with an Asian flair: salmon teriyaki, my FPK Chicken Marinade, and flank steak.
 My kids just liked it with Grilled Cheese!
 So, anything goes…

 1 pound spaghetti noodles